How to Contact the IRS

 Tax Help for U.S. Taxpayers Residing in Canada

-Throughout 2020, 2021, and 2022, the IRS has become incredibly difficult to reach - see tax news updates on IRS phone call volume and resource usage.
-Their implementation of automated assistants aims to alleviate some of this, but still leaves taxpayers confused as these bots can only do so much.
+Throughout the last couple of tax years, the IRS has become incredibly difficult to reach - see tax news updates on IRS phone call volume and resource usage.
+Their implementation of automated assistants aims to alleviate some of this but still leaves taxpayers confused, as these bots can only do so much.
 When you contact an eFile.com Taxpert®, you will only ever receive a reply from a real human.
-Get personalized Taxpert® support, completely free.
+Get personalized Taxpert® support completely free.

 IRS Customer Service, Online Live Chat

-In March of 2022, the IRS implemented chat bots and live agents in order to give a quick, online means to contact an IRS representative with simple questions.
+The IRS also offers chatbots and live agents to give a quick, online means to contact an IRS representative with simple questions.
 The automated responses can also answer questions before connecting to a real person.
-The IRS live chat feature can be found on many of their pages by clicking the "Start a conversation" button found at the bottom of a limited number of IRS webpages.
+The IRS live chat feature can be found on many of their pages by clicking the "Start a conversation" button at the bottom of a limited number of IRS web pages.

 If you plan to chat with the IRS online, have your information ready for verification.
 You may be able to get information on your tax refund status or make a one-time payment.
 As a user, you are given prompts based on the page you are on.
 The IRS customer service chat is similar to many other automated chat services that can transfer you to a real person if the robot cannot help solve your question or concern.
 On eFile.com, you will be immediately connected with a real person to help with your taxes or answer general questions.
 Create a free eFile account for personalized support based on your real-time tax information.